fadden/fdraw/docs/manual.md

 cross a page boundary.
 That's not easy to fix without adding absurd amounts of padding.

+The core FillRaster unrolled loop works for color or black & white, but the latter doesn't require bit-flipping for odd/even bytes.
+Having a second loop would allow 8 cycles per byte rather than 10 when the color is black or white, and would avoid the overhead incurred by color changes (which must rewrite the EORs), for a cost of ~120 bytes.

 "USE_FAST" could be applied more aggressively to reduce the size.

 Having "fast" vs. "small" builds was mostly an experiment to see how